 - 1. Illness of said employee; - 2.
 Dismissal through no fault or delinquency attributable solely to said employee; or - 3.
 Injury while in the employment of the Commonwealth in the line of duty, and for which said employee would be entitled to receive Workers' Compensation benefits. - I. A regular part-time employee shall not accrue sick leave credit for any month in which he/she was on leave without pay or absent without pay in the same proportion that his/her service bears to one day of service of a full-time employee. - J. Employees requesting sick leave under this Article must notify the designated representative of the Appointing Authority at least one (1) hour before the start of his/her work shift on each day of absence.
 In single-shift agencies, employees requesting sick leave under this Article must notify the designated representative not later than fifteen (15) minutes after the start of the work day on each day of absence.
 Repeated violations of these notification procedures may result in the denial of sick leave.
-Such notice must include the general nature of the disability and the estimated period of time for which the employee will be absent.
-Where circumstances warrant, the Appointing Authority or designee shall reasonably excuse the employee from such daily notification. - K. 1.
-Where the Appointing Authority has reason to believe that sick leave is being abused, the Appointing Authority may require satisfactory medical evidence from the employee (see Appendices D-1 and D-2).
-This request shall be reduced to writing and shall cite specific reasons for the request.
-When medical evidence is requested, such request shall be made as promptly as possible.
-To the extent practicable, the employee shall receive prior notice that the Appointing Authority believes he/she is abusing sick leave and that he/she may be required to produce medical evidence for future use of sick leave. - 2.
-Satisfactory medical evidence (see Appendices D-1 and D-2) shall consist of a signed statement by a licensed Physician, Physician's Assistant, Nurse Practitioner, Chiropractor or Dentist that he/she has personally examined the employee and shall contain the nature of the illness or injury, unless identified as being of a confidential nature; a statement that the employee was unable to perform his or her duties due to the specific illness or injury on the days in question; and the prognosis for employee's return to work.
-In cases where the employee is absent due to a family or household illness or injury, as defined in Section 1.C.2 of this Article, satisfactory medical evidence shall consist of a signed statement by medical personnel mentioned above indicating that the person in question has been determined to be seriously ill and needing care on the days in question.
+Such notice must include the general nature of the illness or injury and the estimated period of time for which the employee will be absent.
+Where circumstances warrant, the Appointing Authority or designee shall reasonably excuse the employee from such daily notification.